 A few things a winter holiday to the Caribbean is sure to deliver is white sand beaches, cerulean waves and lush green forests inhabited by beautiful flora and tropical birds.
-Snorkelling and scuba diving is a dream in these waters, where colourful fish, imposing shipwrecks and coral reefs abound.
+Molokini snorkel tour and scuba diving is a dream in these waters, where colourful fish, imposing shipwrecks and coral reefs abound.
 In fact, one of the best ways to explore the island coastlines is by water.
 Hiring a powerboat or going on a kayaking tour are great options for budding explorers, just make sure you have your kayak storage on you if you did decide to bring your own kayak.
 But these islands also have amazing communities and cultures to discover in between catching waves and digging your toes in the sand, and a Caribbean holiday should never be rushed.
 Consider yourself on ‘island time’.

 There are many sides to Thailand, and the rich cultural heritage seeps through them all.
 Many tourists will find themselves in the energetic and vibrant party city of Bangkok or the vibrant heart of Chiang Mai.
 While these are both incredible destinations to visit, one of the best things about Thailand is that not far from these metropolitan hubs the traditional farming village is still thriving alongside small-scale fisheries and Buddhist temples.
 Theravada Buddhism unifies all aspects of life in Thai culture, and the tiered temple rooftops are iconic of the country.
 Thai culture can also be tasted in its famous cuisine, made with fresh local ingredients like lemongrass, chilli and seafood wherever you go.

 Active travellers will love the mountain treks available in northern Thailand, where hill tribe villages and whitewater rafting abound in the fresh air.
 Thailand is also an amazing, and quite cheap, place for avid and budding scuba divers.
 Outside the Thai island of Ko Tao, you can even dive with whale sharks!

-We hope that’s given you some inspiration to see you through the winter/spring months.
-If you haven’t found what you’re looking for, or you’re just yearning for more, have a read of our Top 50 Summer Holiday Destinations or contact our concierge team for any questions!
+Yearning for winter sun?
+If you haven’t found what you’re looking for, or you’re just want to know more, have a read of our Top 50 Summer Holiday Destinations or contact our concierge team for any questions!